KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 ### Step 5.
 Configure dictation in the keyboard

-To configure your keyboard with an app-specific dictation configuration, just call ``DictationContext/setup(with:)`` on the ``KeyboardInputViewController/dictationContext``.
+To configure your keyboard with an app-specific dictation configuration, just call ``DictationContext/setup(with:)`` on the main ``KeyboardInputViewController/dictationContext``.

 You can now start dictation with a ``KeyboardAction/dictation`` action or call ``KeyboardDictationService/startDictationFromKeyboard(with:)``.
 If everything is correctly configured, your keyboard will then open your app and start dictation.